ggData/tweetharvest/README.md

 As an aid to kick-starting your analysis, an [example IPython notebook](https://github.com/ggData/tweetharvest/blob/master/example.ipynb) (called appropriately `example.ipynb`) can be found in this repository and can also be [viewed here](http://nbviewer.ipython.org/github/ggData/tweetharvest/blob/master/example.ipynb).

-(**Note**: The data for the example notebook is not provided so you can read it but not run it immediately.
-If you desire to run it locally, you must first run the `emotweets` project using the provided tags file).
+**Note**: The data for the example notebook is not provided so you can read it but not run it immediately.
+If you desire to run it locally, you must first run the `emotweets` project using the provided tags file.